Having a supply of healthy, fresh foods in your own backyard can be invaluable in the event of a catastrophe.

 You will also want to know what type of soil you are working with as different plants thrive in different types of soil.

-Potting mix is specially formulated for use in containers as they provide adequate room for roots to stretch out.
+Potting mix is specially formulated for use in containers and container gardening as they provide adequate room for roots to stretch out.

 If you are creating your survival garden in pots on a porch or balcony, potting mix is a suitable choice.